 Pro: Chase has been very easy to work with and their app is pretty easy to manage.
 Adding our business card did complicate things a little online, but overall, it is not bad to deal with.

 Pro: I feel a lot more free in using different airlines and hotels than I used to.
 Knowing I will get bonus points regardless of which airline I book or which hotel I stay at is liberating.
 Knowing I am not limited to a particular airline when I fly is an advantage over the Delta SkyMiles American Express.

 Con: That said, the biggest detractor is having three cards and several categories to keep track of.

 The Bottom Line

 In six months, our spends have accumulated 147,500 points in sign up bonuses alone by spending $7,500.
 That doesn’t count the points we have earned on our spend.
 We presently have approximately 185,00 points.
-We are well on our way to having the points to fly business class to Thailand next summer.
+We are well on our way to having the points to stay in Hawaii for 5 weeks in 2020.

 We like the freedom which comes from earning generic travel points with the Chase cards.
 That said, we found, for hotels, it is best to stay brand loyal.
 Diamond status with Hilton Honors this year has certainly confirmed that decision for us.

 Interested in mastering your travel finances?
 Check out our Travel Finance 101.